Announcement from the Board regarding COVID-19 and our Winter 2021 Grant Cycle:

 In addition, Coastal Fund will continue to work with our partners who have already received funding and either need to adjust their project scope or timeline due to local restrictions.
 Please contact us with any questions.

-Further, for the fall quarter, our Coastal Service Program will be on hiatus in order to keep our students and partners safe.
+Further, for the winter quarter, our Coastal Service Program will be on hiatus in order to keep our students and partners safe.

 We thank everyone for their efforts to reduce the spread of COVID-19, and will share updates on when we can begin reconvening in person.